Research

 Working Papers

-Real Exchange Rate and Net Trade Dynamics: Financial and Trade Shocks (with Soo Kyung Woo, submitted)
+Real Exchange Rate and Net Trade Dynamics: Financial and Trade Shocks (with Soo Kyung Woo)

 This paper studies the drivers of the US real exchange rate (RER), with a particular focus on its comovement with net trade (NT) flows.
 We consider the entire spectrum of frequencies, as the low-frequency variation accounts for 61 and 64 percent of the unconditional variance of the RER and NT, respectively.
 We develop a generalization of the standard international business cycle model that successfully rationalizes the joint dynamics of the RER and NT while accounting for the major puzzles of the RER.
 We find that, while financial shocks are necessary to capture high frequency variation in RER, trade shocks are essential for the lower frequency fluctuations.